saikat-says-cool/sentivibe/docs/PRODUCT_DOCUMENTATION.md

 ### 2.3.
 Multi-Video Comparison Analysis
 *   **Compare Multiple Videos:** Users can input two or more YouTube video links to perform a comparative sentiment analysis.
+*   **Reliability Note:** For reliable and stable performance, multi-video comparisons are currently limited to a **maximum of 3 videos simultaneously**.
 *   **Custom Comparative Questions:** Similar to single video analysis, users can add custom questions specifically tailored for comparative insights, with desired word count limits. **These are now unlimited for all tiers.**
 *   **Intelligent Comparison Caching with Staleness Logic:** Multi-comparisons are also cached.
 If a comparison of the exact same set of videos exists, it will be retrieved.
     *   **Staleness Check:** A multi-comparison is considered "stale" after a predefined period (e.g., 30 days) or if any of its individual constituent video analyses are stale.
 If stale, or if a user explicitly requests it, a **full re-comparison** will be performed, ensuring all underlying video data is fresh and then re-generating the comparative insights and blog post.